Student Counseling Center

 How do I make an appointment?

-Both students and staff may receive health services.
+Both uninsured students and staff may receive health services.

-From there, you must visit the center in SCA 103 to fill out paperwork before going to the clinic.
+From there, you must visit the Center in SCA103 at the Lake Worth Campus to fill out paperwork before being escorted to the clinic.